cytoph/IgnoreFileInGit/README.md

 # Ignore Files in Git

-Download File Nesting from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ChristophMett.IgnoreFilesInGit).
+Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ChristophMett.IgnoreFilesInGit).

 ---------------------------------------------------------------